212-962-1020 Menu

 New laws offer help for sexual abuse & assault survivors

-In addition, these laws provide survivors of second- and third-degree rape with additional time to file both criminal charges against the abuser and civil actions against the predator and private or public institutions potentially liable for the act.
+In addition, these laws provided survivors of second- and third-degree rape with additional time to file both criminal charges against the abuser and civil actions against the predator and private or public institutions potentially liable for the act.

 Find a New York Adult Survivors Act attorney who you can talk to about the abuse